 Each person has his own pain and we can’t know each others’ pain.
 All we can do is to try and extrapolate from our own pain, but it is never the same.

-If you’ll let me go all pop psychology on you for a minute, I’m realizing that my judgment around my friend’s death has been preventing me from connecting intimately with his life.
+My judgment around my friend’s death has been preventing me from connecting intimately with love.

 And as I keep working on my ability to just allow him to have his pain, it’s getting easier for me to find my way back into my love for him.